-3.22 The NPPF recognises that, in assessing viability, unless a realistic return is allowed to a landowner to incentivise release of land, development sites are not going to be released and growth will be stifled.
-The most recent practical advice in establishing benchmark thresholds at which landowners will release land was produced by the Local Housing Delivery Group (comprising, inter alia, the Local Government Association, the Homes and Communities Agency and the House Builders Federation) in June 2012 in response to the NPPF.
-'Viability Testing Local Plans' states:-
+3.21 In 2012 the original NPPF recognised that, in assessing viability, unless a realistic return is allowed to a landowner to incentivise release of land, development sites are not going to be released and growth will be stifled.
+Following this the Local Housing Delivery Group (comprising, inter alia, the Local Government Association, the Homes and Communities Agency and the House Builders Federation) launched 'Viability Testing Local Plans' which provided practical advice in establishing benchmark thresholds at which landowners will release land.
+It stated :-